micmejia/bible-dump/NKJV/Proverbs/Prov 6.md

 Bind them continually upon your heart; Tie them around your neck.

 ###### 22
-When you roam, [^j]they will lead you; When you sleep, they will keep you; And _when_ you awake, they will speak with you.
+When you roam, they will lead you; When you sleep, they will keep you; And _when_ you awake, they will speak with you.

 ###### 23
 For the commandment _is_ a lamp, And the law a light; Reproofs of instruction _are_ the way of life,